pirate0109/Exoplanet-Detection/README.md

 The dataset was made available as a part of Annual Inter-IIT competition held in IIT Madras.
 This dataset contains flux of over 5000 stars in a time series form.
 Its a binary classification problem with label 1 represent that the star no confirmed exoplanet and 2 represented that the star has atleast one exoplanet.

+### Data Preprocessing

+**Noise Removal**

+The random bunching of photons introduces the noise in the measured flux.
+These are also known as shot noise.
+We applied Gaussian filter to  attenuate the high frequency flux thus smoothing some random shot noises in the data.